C.D. Olimpia: Short tournament

 Clausura 2004 was the start of a new phase in the already fierce rivalry between Olimpia and C.D.
-Marathón, as the teams would meet in the finals four seasons in a row to determine the championship of Honduras.
+Marathón, as the teams would meet in the finals four consecutive seasons to determine the championship of Honduras.
 The first round went to Olimpia, which won the title 2–1 on aggregate.
 Marathón came back to win Apertura 2004 in the same style, but Olimpia answered by winning Clausura 2005 3–2 on aggregate.
 Los Leones won it again in Apertura 2005, overcoming a 2–1 loss at Marathón to win the championship in extra time.

 Clausura 2006 completed the most glorious run in Olimpia's history; they beat Victoria 4–3 on aggregate to complete their first threepeat (three wins).
 It was an achievement celebrated wildly as the Tricampeón.

 Other titles followed in Clausura 2008 (beating the old rivals Marathón), Clausura 2009 (in extra time over Real Espana), and Clausura 2010 (over Motagua).
 However, the next era of glory began in Apertura 2011.
 That was the season that Danilo Tosello, who had played for Olimpia from 1999 to 2007, returned as manager.
 In Tosello's first season as manager, he led them to a convincing 3–0 aggregate victory over Real Espana in the championship round.
 They repeated as champions in Clausura 2012, beating Marathón 1–0 on aggregate.
 Then, finally, in Apertura 2012, still under Tosello's guidance, Olimpia defeated Victoria 4–0 to complete a second tricampeón.

 Tosello stepped down after the season, but Olimpia's run of dominance continued.
 They won a fourth consecutive championship in Clausura 2013; after losing 1–0 to Real Sociedad in the first leg, they won 2–0 at home to claim the crown.

 Olimpia's quest for an unprecedented fifth straight crown ended in Apertura 2013, but they did beat Marathón 4–2 on penalties in Clausura 2014 to hoist a fifth title in six years.
 They also beat Motagua to win Clausura 2015, and Real Sociedad to win Clausura 2016.